 2. What rights exist regarding sexual and reproductive health in Mali?

 a.
-What differences exist between these rights for adult men and women?
+Are there differences between the rights for adult men and those that exist for adult women?

 b.
-In your opinion, do men and women enjoy their sexual and reproductive health rights equally and fairly?
+Are there differences between the way that adult men and women are able to enjoy and exercise their sexual and reproductive health rights?
 Please explain.

 b.i.
-If not, what needs to be done so that men and women enjoy their sexual and reproductive health rights equally and fairly?
+If so, what needs to be done so that men and women can enjoy their sexual and reproductive health rights equally?

 c.
-How is any of this different for adolescents and young women and men?
-Why?
+Is the situation different for adolescents and young women and men?
+If so, how?

-3. What are some of the key topics within sexual and reproductive health?
-(E.g. Menstruation, pregnancy, safe sex, etc.)
+3. What are some key topics within sexual and reproductive health?
+(E.g., menstruation, pregnancy, safer sex, etc.)

 a.
-Is there taboo or stigma around these topics?
+Are there taboos or stigma around these topics?
 Please explain.

 a.ii.
 In your opinion, what needs to change so that people in your community feel they can talk about these topics openly, freely, and without shame or stigma?